zulip/zulip-mobile/docs/howto/dev-server.md

 We'll use **the IP address your computer uses on the local network**.
   * For a physical device, this should be on the same network the phone is on.
-  * For an emulator, any IP address that belongs to your computer (and isn't a special "loopback" address like 127.0.0.1) will do.
+  * For the Android emulator, any IP address that belongs to your computer (and isn't a special "loopback" address like 127.0.0.1) will do.
   * For the iOS simulator, if you are not using the simpler method above, even a loopback address like 127.0.0.1 will be fine.